Yacht Isabela II sailing in the Galapagos Islands, Ecuador

 Pro Tip: Not sure how crowded your ship is going to be?
 Ask about the occupancy rate.

-One of the best things about traveling to the Galapagos is that all ships with access to the National Park are subject to an occupancy limit similar to that of hotels in different parts of the world.
-Now, this is where you can become a savvy traveler.
-Forget all the complicated stuff about boat size or tonnage and simply ask how many beds they have on board, because that’s how the occupancy limit is enforced.
+One of the most admirable aspects of visiting the Galapagos Islands is that all ships with access to the National Park are subject to an occupancy restriction comparable to those of hotels around the world.
+This is where you can learn to be a wise traveler.
+Forget about boat size and tonnage, and inquire how many beds they have on board because that’s how the occupancy restriction is enforced.

 What ships CANNOT sail through the Galapagos Islands?

-Now that you know what the ideal size for ships is in order to not disturb the one-of-a-kind creatures inhabiting this peculiar archipelago, let’s have a look at those which are not allowed to sail through the tranquil waters of the Galapagos Marine Reserve.
-Here are some examples of ships that are not allowed to sail in the Galapagos National Park:
+Now that you know the best size for ships to avoid disturbing the unique species that live on this strange island, let’s look at those that are not permitted to travel through the serene seas of the Galapagos Marine Reserve.
+Here are some ships that are not allowed to cruise in the Galapagos National Park:

 Super Mega Cruise Ships